calle81/MiSTer_UnofficialCores/README.md

 I consider this a stop-gap solution to satisfy more demanding users as the scaling matures in the main project.
 These should be considered unstable test builds for enthusiasts, and in time I hope an equivilent or better solution for a clear HDMI scaler becomes available without special builds.

 ## Instructions: ##
-Update your MiSTer binary to the latest version.
-Place Filters folder on the root of your SD card.
-You will be able load the different Coeffs real time from the Cores OSD now!
+* Update your MiSTer binary to the latest version
+* Place Filters folder(Coeff Files in the folder) on the root of your SD card
+* You will be able load the different Coeffs real time from the Cores OSD now!